Mr. Bachchan: Plot

+Anand, an Indian Revenue Service (IRS) officer known as "Mr. Bachchan" because of his admiration for Amitabh Bachchan, is suspended after confronting an influential individual during the course of his duties.
+He returns to his hometown, where he lives with his parents and meets Jikki, a young Marwari woman.
+The two gradually fall in love and decide to marry.

+Anand's suspension is revoked when he is assigned to lead an Income Tax raid on the residence of Mutyam Jaggayya, a powerful Member of Parliament suspected of concealing large amounts of undisclosed wealth.
+Confident that the authorities will fail to uncover evidence, Jaggayya permits the raid while attempting to mislead the investigating officers.

+As the search progresses, Anand and his team discover hidden cash and valuables despite repeated efforts by Jaggayya and his associates to obstruct the investigation.
+Jaggayya responds by using his political influence and intimidation to pressure the officers and threaten Anand's family.
+Anand must complete the operation while overcoming these obstacles and preparing for his upcoming wedding.

+The confrontation develops into a strategic battle between Anand and Jaggayya, with Anand determined to expose the politician's illegal assets and uphold his duties despite the personal and professional risks involved.

 Production

 The film was produced by People Media Factory.
 The film was produced with a budget of ₹70 crore.

 Music

 The music was composed by Mickey J. Meyer, collaborating with Harish Shankar for the third time after Subramanyam for Sale and Gaddalakonda Ganesh.
 The audio rights of the film were acquired by T-Series Telugu.
 On 10 July 2024, the film makers released "Sitar" song.
 The second single "Reppal Dappul" was released on 25 July 2024.
 The third single titled "Jikki" was released on 2 August 2024.
 The fourth single titled "Nallanchu Thellacheera" was released on 12 August 2024.